adrianxagigi/adrianxagigi/README.md

 - 👋 Hi, I’m @adrianxagigi
 - 👀 I’m interested in Data and what we can learn from it
-- 🌱 I’m currently doing my Bachelors Degree in Computer Science
+- 🌱 I’m currently doing my Bachelors Degree in Data Science
 - 💞️ I’m looking to collaborate on Data Projects and other interesting stuff
 - 📫 You can reach out on email through : adrianxagigi@gmail.com